marcDeSantis/MetroSTEM2016/README.md

   ```
 ?
 Which JavaScript framework do you want?
 Angular 1
 ?
 Which module management do you want?
-None with Bower and script injection
+Webpack with NPM
 ?
 Which JS preprocessor do you want?
 ES2015 today with Babel
 ?
 Which CSS preprocessor do you want?
 Less
 ?
 Which Continuous Integration platform do you want?
 (Press <space> to select, <a> to toggle all, <i> to inverse selection)